John Redwood: Public image

-He has often been compared to a Vulcan, a comparison originally made by Matthew Parris, due to his physical appearance and intonation, a preference for making arguments with logic over passion and a perception for being cold and humourless.
+He has often been compared to a Vulcan, a comparison originally made by Matthew Parris, due to his physical appearance and intonation, a preference for making arguments with logic over passion and a reputation for being cold and humourless.
 Redwood said that he does not like the description but "if you don't like the heat then get out of the kitchen".
 He continued, "I think people sometimes go for those kind of things because they haven't managed to trap me in the more normal way."

+House of Lords

+Redwood was nominated for a life peerage by Kemi Badenoch in December 2025 as part of the 2025 Political Peerages to sit as a Conservative peer in the House of Lords; he was created Baron Redwood, of Wokingham in the Royal County of Berkshire on 30 January 2026.

 Business career

 Redwood worked as an investment analyst, manager and director for Robert Fleming and for NM Rothschild in the 1970s and 1980s.
 In 2007 he co-founded Evercore Pan-Asset Capital Management Ltd, a financial management company, which was subsequently sold to Charles Stanley.
 He is currently Chief Global Strategist at Charles Stanley & Co Ltd. He was previously a non-executive chairman of Mabey Securities, an investment arm of the engineering firm Mabey.

 In January 2023, Sky News revealed that Redwood had, since the 2019 general election, earned more than £600,000 in addition to his salary as an MP – the fifth-highest amount of any MP.